jotadwright/babel/systems/pattern-finding/README.md

   1. _Obtain the partial analysis._ Run comprehension with categorial links disabled and only constructions from the routine set.
 Select the cip node which covers as much as possible of the form of the observation.
 This can be one or more holistic constructions, or an item-based construction with all its slots already filled in, or a combination of these two cases.
   2. _Anti-unify the observation with the partial analysis._ On both the form side and the meaning side, only the anti-unification result with the lowest cost is considered.
 Here, there is no filter in terms of cost.
 When anti-unifying the observation with a partial analysis, the pattern delta is empty and the generalisation is identical to the partial analysis.
 A construction can thus be learned from the source delta.
-  3. _Learn an item-based construction._ First, units from the transient structure are extracted.
-The item-based construction will have a slot for every unit in the TS. `form-args` and `meaning-args` are extracted from each unit in the TS and the corresponding variables for the `form-args` and `meaning-args` of the conditional units in the item-based construction are recovered via the bindings lists.
+  3. _Learn an item-based construction._ First, top-level units from the transient structure are extracted.
+The item-based construction will have a slot for every top-level unit in the TS. `form-args` and `meaning-args` are extracted from each unit in the TS and the corresponding variables for the `form-args` and `meaning-args` of the conditional units in the item-based construction are recovered via the bindings lists.
 The grammatical categories of the slots reflect which placeholders are filled by the slot, e.g. when the partial analysis of `"What color is the large cube?"`consists of the `color-cxn` and the `large-cube-cxn`, the `what-?x-is-the-?y-?z-cxn` will have the `what-?x-is-the-?y-?z-(x)` slot and the `what-?x-is-the-?y-?z-(yz)` slot.
   4. _Extract categorial links._ The newly created item-based construction and the applied constructions of the partial analysis are added to a sandbox construction inventory and comprehension is ran.
 From the result, the categorial links are extracted.
 This is because it is difficult/expensive/impossible to know from the units in the TS which construction(s) created these units and how to make links between these constructions and the slots of the newly created item-based construction.

 This repair is identical to the previous version.

+**Questions:**

+ - On the form side, no need to anti-unify in step 2?
+Just take whatever is left in the root of the cipn from step 1 and determine the `form-args` by taking the unconnected variables? **However**, can I still translate the `form-args` from the TS to the `form-args` for the item-based cxn?
+ - Why run comprehension again to obtain the partial analysis?
+Why not trigger the diagnostic in the leaf node? **Because** the comprehension in step 1 is ran without categorial links; this leads to more results than "regular" comprehension.

 ### **4. Item-based Partial Analysis**